hexafluoride/Bifrost/README.md

 |Key exchange|ECDHE with the P-521 curve|

 ## Public key infrastructure
 Since Bifrost is designed to be simple, it has its own PKI designed around PEM keypairs and raw signature files.
+You can use [CertManager](https://github.com/hexafluoride/Bifrost/tree/master/CertManager) to create CAs or keypairs.

 ## Message format
 Read more about Bifrost's message format in the [wiki](https://github.com/hexafluoride/Bifrost/wiki/Message-format).